seanmurr1/gstreamer-onnxruntime-objectdetection/README.md

 This is a test file for the plugin.
 Make sure that you update the GST_PLUGIN_PATH first.
 This tests various supported/unsupported formats of the plugin.

+If you wish to run with Valgrind, make sure to add the OpenCV suppression files, e.g:
+    valgrind --leak-check=full --suppressions={path to opencv}/platforms/scripts/valgrind.supp --suppressions={path to opencv}/platforms/scripts/valgrind_3rdparty.supp ./ortobjectdetector-test

 #### ort-driver
 This is a sample driver program to allow users to test the ORT functionality of this repo without using the full plugin.
 User's can input a few CL arguments to run object detection